 If you've mastered components, variables, and conditional rendering in Figma, you're just one step away from applying the same principles directly in code.

 Taking that step opens the door to AI-driven automation in your workflow.
-You also gain direct access to powerful development infrastructure, like Git, allowing you to manage your design process without the hacks and limitations that come with being strictly Figma-dependent, as covered in Why designers who code will always outperform Figma-only designers.
+You also gain direct access to powerful development infrastructure, like Git, allowing you to manage your design process without the hacks and limitations that come with being strictly Figma-dependent, as covered in Designers who code will always win.